USS MASON DDG 87

 October 21, 2002 The Pre-Commissioning Unit (PCU) Mason underway for the first time to cunduct a combined three-day Alpha/Bravo Builder's trials.
 The ship was delivered to the U.S. Navy on Nov.
 22.

-March 7, 2003 The guided-missile destroyer departed Bath, Maine, for a transit to Norfolk, Va.
-Port call to Boston, Mass., from March 10-13.
+March 7, 2003 The guided-missile destroyer departed Bath, Maine, for a transit to Norfolk, Virginia; Port call to Boston, Mass., from March 10-13.

-April 12, USS Mason was commissioned during a ceremony at Port Canaveral, Fla.
-Underway on 14th after a 10-day port call.
+April 12, USS Mason was commissioned during a ceremony at Port Canaveral, Fla; Underway after a 10-day port call on April 14.

 April 18, The Mason arrived at its homeport of Naval Station Norfolk for the first time.

-April 21, DDG 87 moored at Nauticus Pier in downtown Norfolk for a week-long visit in conjuction with the Azarea Festival.
-Underway for routine training from May 5-10 in the Virginia Capes OPAREA; Underway again on May 23.
+April 21, DDG 87 moored at Nauticus Pier in downtown Norfolk for a week-long visit in conjunction with the Azarea Festival; Underway for routine training from May 5-10 in the Virginia Capes OPAREA; Underway again on May 23.

 September 16, The Mason emergency sortied from Norfolk to avoid the Hurricane Isabel.

-May 10, DDG 87 departed Norfolk for a two-day Tiger Cruise to Mayport, Fla.
-Underway on May 13 to conduct ASW System Qualification Trial at the Atlantic Undersea Test and Evaluation Center (AUTEC) range off Andros Island, Bahamas; Returned home on May 20.
+May 10, DDG 87 departed Norfolk for a two-day Tiger Cruise to Mayport, Florida; Underway for ASW System Qualification Trial at the Atlantic Undersea Test and Evaluation Center (AUTEC) range off Andros Island, Bahamas, on May 13; Returned home on May 20.

 May 21, Cmdr.
 Eugene H. Black, III relieved Cmdr.
 David J. Gale as CO of the Mason during a change-of-command ceremony on board the ship.